 The next day I went to have my very first ever morning after pill.
 Alone.
 Nervous.
 And quite honestly humiliated.
 The more I thought about the night before the more uncomfortable I felt – he didn’t ask me.
 He didn’t give me any warning.
 Maybe I was just that naive?
 I didn’t read the signals because I didn’t know them?
 Maybe I unconsciously said yes to him?
 Giving him signals with my body language not knowingly? – It was all so confusing.
 But then when I saw him again, when he came out to see me at my mums house, I was happy again.
 Of course I lost it willingly, duh.
 He’s so nice to me and he’s really handsome.
 Handsome guys don’t like me so just be happy he’s even paying you attention.

 My mum’s house was interesting.
 Lots of interesting and actually, on hindsight, quite disturbing things happened there with Paul which is difficult for me to write down, so I won’t go into too much detail.
 I’ll put a few pointers and then I’ll move on.
 Basically, he was angry and young and completely stupid.
 He’d bully me into doing sexual things with him, convincing me that if I didn’t then that meant I didn’t love him.
 He was violent a few times.
 He once threw a tantrum because I caught him texting a friend of mine.
 (Whilst we were laid in bed together) Totally lost his shit, threw his phone against my wall and then proceeded to throw me against said wall.
 My mum heard it all, came running in and I convinced her that something had fallen and made the bang.
 My mum hated him, she knew he wasn’t good to me and finally, after a long talk one day, we teamed up and kicked him out together.
 He was working that day and we had been chatting about it all and by the time he got back I was seeing the light.
 We told him to get his stuff and leave.
 He wasn’t happy but he didn’t protest too much.
 I think he could see we were serious.
 At his bed sit, after he eventually moved out of my mums and moved into a house share, I wanted to see him and make sure he was doing okay.
 He wasn’t doing okay and really played into it, trying to make me feel like he was my responsibility but I stayed strong and told him in no uncertain terms that I was not there to take him back or do anything for him.
 I’d made him a lunch and wanted to see that he was well, then I would be on my way.
 He was mad.
 He decided to try and convince me that the phone he had helped me buy by paying the initial fee was rightfully his and he needed it back as he had no way of contacting anyone since he hadn’t replaced his phone that time he threw it against my wall.
-When I refused he grabbed it from my hands and smashed it against a wall – his favourite thing to do – and when I got up to walk out he pushed me down a small flight of stairs and threw his tele down after me.
+When I refused he grabbed it from my hands and threw it out of the window – his favourite thing to do; throw things – and when I got up to walk out he pushed me down a small flight of stairs and threw his tele down after me.
 We didn’t talk after that and anything I heard about him was through my friends.
 I moved on fairly quickly with a guy I knew and shared an 18 month relationship with him which was fun, but he had his own set of issues and eventually the relationship broke down.

 I want to finish this part off about Paul by saying that since then, years after, I did see him a couple of times.
 We bumped into each other here or there and he apologised for everything.
 He grew up and realised how he behaved during that time was wrong.
 I believe he was lost and confused and for valid reasons which I’m aware of but are personal to him.
 He’s married now, to a lovely woman I had the pleasure of meeting once.

-Moving on: Before I met Paul I was naïve, young and had no idea what so ever about sex.
+Before I met Paul I was naïve, young and had no idea what so ever about sex.
 Honestly, I was unaware of what half the things were that my friends talked about.
 “Oral sex?
 You mean talking about sex?”
 “Doggy style?
 Is that a dance move?”
 I was so uneducated about it and for some time completely uninterested.
 My friends were all doing it, I knew that a couple of them had become sexually active from the age of around 14!
 I mean, seriously?
 As a mum myself, now, that just seems insane but even back then I was utterly confused as to why they chose to do it.
 As far as I was concerned my interests laid in shoes, Michael Jackson songs and watching my favourite films.
 Obviously, as I got older, nature took over and the curiosity inevitably caught up with me.
 I met Paul around the same time I had started to wonder about what my first time would be like.
 By that time I was so desperate to feel what it was like to be loved by a boy and have a boy want to touch me in new ways.
 My friends all knew, and talked about it openly.
 My college friends would sit in the Student union at lunch and talk about their various sexual encounters and I would listen with intrigue and also confusion.
 In my head the narrative went something like; how does that happen?
 I wonder if that was sticky.
 That can’t have tasted good!
 Why would you put something in there?
 What’s one of those? – Of course I never actually asked these questions out loud.
 I just sat, nodding, knowingly.
 I was never ashamed that I was a virgin, everyone knew it.
 No one teased me, they just accepted that I was okay with it and it was a personal choice I made.
 They were decent people.

 I was always attracted to love.
 The thought of real love.
 Romance.
 Being swept away by something that feels magical and makes you tingle with joy.
 The thought of one man being able to hold your entire heart in the palm of his hand is now terrifying.
 Even now, happily married, I am terrified at the thought of being vulnerable.
 Unfortunately, and in no means do I mean all men, but in my experience, the men I have encountered have always been out to get what they want regardless of consequences and if there should be any consequences, then it was always turned around on me.
 Made to be my fault.
 Now I am not perfect, I make mistakes but It’s disturbing to me how someone can say they love their partner, boyfriend, girlfriend, wife or husband but be capable of repeatedly lying to them or sneaking around behind their back, betraying their trust.
 Are we not supposed to learn from our mistakes?
 Not apologise for them and repeat them.
 I still to this day have self-esteem and trust issues.
 My marriage isn’t perfect, we’ve had our ups and some serious downs but were here, together.
 Stronger and happier each day and I believe, that even though my fist relationship was not a healthy one, I learnt a lot from it.
 About myself, about the kind of relationship I want and about how people should treat one another.
 Ultimately I learned how to stand up for myself and walk away when I am unhappy.
 We all struggle with our insecurities, but instead of letting them control you, turn the table.
 Stand up to your insecurities, whether they’re about trust, self-esteem or other and say to them “you’re mine, I am not yours.
 You have arrived because of my experiences and I will decide where you fit into my life.
 I will learn from you, but I will not let you rule me”.